magao-x/handbook/operating/alignment.rst

 * Clear the J-test with the "clear test" button on the **Pupil Alignment GUI**

+* Return ``stagesci1`` to the ``fpm`` position

 Pyramid Alignment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the Alignment GUI, Tip Alignment should show "move woofer" above the directional buttons.
+* In the Alignment GUI, Tip Alignment should show "move woofer" above the directional buttons.
 Use the directional buttons to try and get all four pyramid pupils uniformly illuminated.

-Using the directional buttons under the "Pupil Fitting" section to move the pupil images on camwfs until the "Avg:" x and y displacements are less than 0.1 pixel.
+* Using the directional buttons under the "Pupil Fitting" section to move the pupil images on camwfs until the "Avg:" x and y displacements are less than 0.1 pixel.

 .. warning::